HR-RJ/AOC2023/README.md

 # AOC2023
-this is my git repository for the 2023 Advent of Code
+this is my git repository for the 2023 Advent of Code written in Rust.

 # Advent of Code Progress